 After wonderful ice cream snack, the team is on the way to the front.
-On the way Diana sees the horrors of war, the wounded soilders, the innocents trying to flee.
+On the way, Diana sees the horrors of war, the wounded soilders, the innocents trying to flee.
 It’s a build of emotion.
 But first a teachable moment once again.

 The reason why?
 Representation matters.
 In an article by Indiana Country Today explains that the actor Eugene Brave Rock speaks Blackfoot.
-In character he introduces himself as Napi, the Blackfoot demi-god who is a trickster and storyteller.
+In character, he introduces himself as Napi, the Blackfoot demi-god who is a trickster and storyteller.
 It goes beyond that, Brave Rock, with full support from director Patty Jenkins chose his wardrobe to reflect and honor his culture.

-Just imagine for a second being of Native American decent and seeing yourself actually respected on screen in a big budget film.
+Just imagine for a second being of Native American descent and seeing yourself actually respected on screen in a big budget film.
 It’s not a small moment, it’s a teachable one and the teaching continues.

 When Diana and Chief talk while the rest of the team is asleep, Chief calls the bombs in the distance “The Evening Hate,” which I might be the best description of war, I’ve ever heard.
 Diana asks why he’s there.
 He says he doesn’t fight, Diana assumes it’s for money.
 But as we see later, Chief turns down gifts from town’s people that he helps save.
 He talks about how the last war took everything from his people.
 Chief has seen war.
-He knows what is can do.
+He knows what it can do.
 He says, “at least here, I’m free.”
 I will ask the loaded question: what does that say about America when our native people need to go to another country’s war zone to feel free?

 The arrival at No Man’s Land.

 This is a good time to talk about this film taking place in WW1 instead of how the comic books took place in WW2.
 In an interview with Entertainment Weekly, screenwriter Allan Heinberg explains that in WW1, “It’s the first time we had automated war.
 The machine gun was a new invention.
 Gas was used for the first time.
-New horrors were unleashed everyday.”
+New horrors were unleashed every day.”

 It’s also the first time No Man’s Land was used in a war-time context.

 Steven explains No Man’s Land as no man can cross it, they have tried for a year but have made up little ground.
 “This is not something you can cross, it’s not possible.”
-The team is actually making its way though the trenches to another crossing point that is about a day away.
+The team is actually making its way through the trenches to another crossing point that is about a day away.
 However, Diana has seen and ignored enough, to use Steve’s words, she’s tried doing nothing, now she’s going to do something.

 I feel like the whole setting on Wonder Woman in WW1 was for this moment.
 I didn’t prepare myself for how powerful it could be.
-I joked episode #26 seeing her deflect bullets would like deflecting internet comments but it’s that and more; it’s entering a career field that’s dominated by men, it’s joining a mom’s only club and preparing to defending your parenting style, it’s dating in college or in your 40’s, it’s having an opinion, it’s existing in a world that doesn’t think you belong, it’s standing up for what’s right, it’s doing something to make the world better even if no one pays attention, it’s being a leader, it’s having kid, its teaching a class, it’s blazing a trail, it’s taking fire so that someone else has the chance to make up some ground.
+I joked episode #26 seeing her deflect bullets would like deflecting internet comments but it’s that and more; it’s entering a career field that’s dominated by men, it’s joining a mom’s only club and preparing to defend your parenting style, it’s dating in college or in your 40’s, it’s having an opinion, it’s existing in a world that doesn’t think you belong, it’s standing up for what’s right, it’s doing something to make the world better even if no one pays attention, it’s being a leader, it’s having kid, it’s teaching a class, it’s blazing a trail, it’s taking fire so that someone else has the chance to make up some ground.

-To get a bit metaphoric, the path through No Man’s Land is metaphor for human life.
+To get a bit metaphoric, the path through No Man’s Land is a metaphor for human life.
 You stand up for something or someone.
 The bullets start slow, you deflect them with ease.
 Some join to aid you.
 You pick up the pace.
 You make more ground.
-The bullets are more consistent until soon they we’ll be so many they stop you in your tracks.
+The bullets are more consistent until soon they will be so many they stop you in your tracks.
 You work harder at defense than you do at moving forward.
 This is when more people come to your aid.
 They see you taking fire and they draw off their attack.
 Divide and conquer.
 Move the invisible line.
 Break the glass ceiling.
 No one does this alone.
 There is no “stay here”.

 This strategy has been used for good and for evil thought out history but it starts the same, one person stands up and a movement is activated.
 The unfortunate part is hate is an element.
 Hence the duality of good and evil.
-Being a justice for peace but also a God of War, is the complex dynamic in Wonder Woman.
+Being a justice for peace but also a God of War is the complex dynamic in Wonder Woman.